syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax Highlighting.md

 {% highlight C# %}

-// Considering configuration settings for JAVA as an example.
+// Considering configuration settings for Java as an example.
 Using the KnownLanguages enumerator.

 this.editControl1.ApplyConfiguration(Syncfusion.Windows.Forms.Edit.Enums.KnownLanguages.Java);